jm-cook/mspa-homeassistant/README.md

 ## Temperature Unit Control

 The MSpa hardware defaults to Fahrenheit when powered on, which can be inconvenient for users with Celsius-based systems.
-The integration provides several features to manage temperature units:
+The integration provides automatic temperature unit management through configuration options.

-### Temperature Unit Selector

-A dedicated **Temperature Unit** select entity is available to choose between:
-- **Celsius**
-- **Fahrenheit**

-Simply select your preferred unit from the dropdown, and the integration will update the MSpa device accordingly.

-### Automatic Temperature Unit Tracking
+### Display vs Device Temperature Units

-To automatically set the temperature unit based on your Home Assistant unit system:
+**Display**: The integration always displays temperatures in your Home Assistant unit system (Settings → System → General).
+Home Assistant handles the conversion automatically.

+**Device**: The MSpa device's physical display unit can be managed in two ways:
+1. **Manual control**: Change the unit directly on the MSpa device or in the MSpa Link app
+2. **Automatic management**: Enable the "Track temperature unit" option (see below) to automatically set the device to match your HA system on power-up

+### Configuration Options

-1. Go to **Settings** > **Devices & Services** > **MSpa**
+Two separate options are available in **Settings** > **Devices & Services** > **MSpa** > **⚙️ Configure**:

-2. Click the **⚙️ cog wheel button** (Configure)
-3. Enable **"Track temperature unit based on Home Assistant unit system"**
-4. Click **Submit**
+#### 1. Track Temperature Unit (Optional)

-When enabled, the integration will automatically set the MSpa's temperature unit to match your Home Assistant configuration whenever the device powers on.
+When enabled, the integration will automatically set the MSpa device's temperature unit to match your Home Assistant unit system whenever the device powers on:
+- HA uses Metric (Celsius) → MSpa device set to Celsius
+- HA uses Imperial (Fahrenheit) → MSpa device set to Fahrenheit

+This eliminates the annoyance of the MSpa resetting to Fahrenheit after power outages.

+**Note**: This only affects the MSpa device's physical display.
+The integration always displays in your HA system unit regardless of this setting.

+#### 2. Restore Previous States After Power Outage (Optional)
+When enabled, the integration will restore device states after power cycles (see State Restoration section below).

 ### State Restoration After Power Outage